 If you are searching for a beach holiday we would suggest you stay on the coast elsewhere in the region, perhaps near Trani, and visit Barletta as a day trip.

-A visit to Barletta can start from outside the walls, in the Piazza Castello where the castle stands.
+Your visit to Barletta historic centre can perhaps start from outside the town walls in Piazza Castello where the castle is found.

-Barletta Castle was probably built in the Norman period, and appears for the first time in a document dated 1202.
+Barletta Castle, one of the largest medieval castles in Italy, was probably built in the Norman period and appears for the first time in a document dated 1202.
 The castle was damaged in 1203 by the citizens who besieged the castle to expel a pro-papal Lord.

-Then In 1228 Emperor Frederick II held here the famous Diet for the departure of the Sixth Crusade and between 1552 and 1559 further changes were made to the defensive walls.
+It was here that in 1228 the Emperor Frederick II launched the departure of the Sixth Crusade and between 1552 and 1559 further changes were made to the defensive walls.

 The presence of Frederick II (1194-1250) is evident on the south side of the castle, with two windows that feature the Imperial eagle grasping a hare in its claws, a recurring motif of the Swabians who rebuilt the castle.

-Among the works note “The Breakfast in the Garden” (1883), “The races at Longchamps” (1883) and “The train passes” (1869).
 Giuseppe De Nittis’s style reflects the painting style called “en plein air” ('in open air'), a poetic idea very close to that of the impressionists, who also were impressed by the works of G. Nittis when he moved to Paris.
+Among the works you can see “The Breakfast in the Garden” (1883), “The races at Longchamps” (1883) and “The train passes” (1869).

-Entering the historical centre of Barletta you quickly reach Barletta Cathedral, started around 1140 then further expanded during the 12th century, when the Bell Tower was also added.
+Entering the historical centre of Barletta you quickly reach Barletta Cathedral, which was started around 1140 then further expanded during the 12th century, when the Bell Tower was also added.

 The Church of the Holy Sepulchre dates from 1061 and in the 16th century was annexed to the Knights of Malta.
 Its architecture is of Apulian romanesque style, with Oriental influences.